zhuzhu930/hw7_JDohertyCodingPortfolio/README.md

 I've updated Resumé in this repo, also included a downloadable PDF to my page.

-- 3 of your strongest projects/homework assignments with brief description, languages used, and URL

 ## Updated LinkedIn

 I've udpated my LinkedIn page using a developer's email, I did it from Scratch.
 It's pretty empty now, but I'll keep adding information.